Introduction

 Have a nice weekend

-$ # change all 'e' to 'E' and save changed text to another file
+# change all occurrences of 'e' to 'E'

 $ sed 's/e/E/g' greeting.txt > out.txt